ross-sec-audio/ross-sec-audio.github.io/_posts/2023-10-04-InfoSec Best Practice - An Unhelpful Term.md

 ## Losses in Critical Thinking

 "Best practice" infers a single, most right way of doing a particular thing.
-This is not the case in information security.
+This doesn't make sense in information security.

 There is no "best".